Deception Bay

 Deception Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 31 projects likely affecting the area.
-Notable projects include First Nations Elders Housing Project, Deception Bay Road Upgrade (Bruce Highway to Park Road), Queensland Energy and Jobs Plan - South East Queensland, Peninsula Power Sports Complex.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 30 projects that could impact this region.
+Notable ones are First Nations Elders Housing Project, Deception Bay Road Upgrade (Bruce Highway to Park Road), Queensland Energy and Jobs Plan - South East Queensland, Peninsula Power Sports Complex.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.